 - The park brochure map is more than adequate for navigating and the small amount of hiking that can be done

 - The camping is pleasant, but nothing special.
 It is a great location to make 'base camp' to explore the area.
 A few of our neighbors in the campground would leave early in the morning and come back later at night.
 At $25 night it is expensive for camping, but inexpensive for lodging.
 The campground features free hot showers, a coin-op laundry, a decently stocked camp store, a cafeteria (closed after Labor Day) and WiFi (I did not make use of it.
 But, if you are traveling, could be useful).

 - When to go?
 After Labor Day, the park is quieter, has less people and the weather is great.
 Take two full days to see everything in the park that is still open.
 (Wetherill Mesa is closed after Labor Day and would be a full day in itself to see the self guided tours.
 Can't imagine going there in the summer, though!)

 - Mesa Verde is NOT a backcountry park and is very regulated.
 Don't go looking for an outdoor experience.
 Having said that, there are some short hikes.
 The petroglyph hike from the Spruce Tree House is actually a nice hike in its own right.
 The Knife Edge hike near the campground had a spectacular sunset.

 - By mid-October or so, the park pretty much closes down completely

-- How to follow up this trip?
-Mrs. Mags and I plan on going to Chaco Canyon after Christmas!
+- How to follow up this trip? a past partner and I plan on going to Chaco Canyon after Christmas!